liquicode/lib-managed-storage/README.md

 ---------------------------------------------------------------------
 Exposes three key data structures to other areas of the server:
 - `Configuration`: The configuration block used for database or service connections.
-	- Used by `App` during initialization.
+	- Used by application during initialization.
 - `ObjectDefinition`: The definition of the managed object including UI hints and field definitions.
 	- This is intended to be set by the implemented service.
 - `Authorization`: Role based access controls for managed functions.